timothyrusso/crwn-clothing/README.md

 # Crown Clothing eCommerce project

-This project is a simple eCommerce built with React.js, TypeScript, Redux and Firebase'
+This project is a simple eCommerce built with React.js, TypeScript, Redux and Firebase.

 ## How to run the app locally